gojko/minimal-request-promise/README.md

 ```

-## GET and POST method shortcuts
+## GET, POST, PUT and DELETE method shortcuts

 In addition to using the standard Node.js request parameters, you can also generate basic parameters from URLS for GET and POST using the helper methods.
-The helper methods are `.get` and `.post`, and they expect the following arguments:
+The helper methods are `.get`, `.post`, `.put` and `.delete` and they expect the following arguments:

 * `url`: `string`, a URL to GET or POST to
 * `options`: _(optional)_ `object`, key-value map of additional options, described in the [Usage](#usage) section